 - Begin by filling a bucket or sink with warm to hot water.

-- Add two cups of white vinegar to the water.
-If the residue is bad, add more vinegar (or use only vinegar for the first cleaning), or mix a couple drops of dish soap into the water.
+- Add 2 cups of white vinegar to the water.
+If the residue is bad, add more vinegar (or use only vinegar, no water, for the first cleaning), or mix a couple drops of dish soap into the water.

 - If the mirrors can be removed from the wall and placed in the sink, it will be helpful to allow them to soak.
 If not, moisten a soft cloth with the mixture and wipe the surfaces.

 - A spray bottle can also be filled with a mix of 1 part vinegar and 2 parts water.
 Simply spray the surfaces and wipe them with a soft cloth.
 If the residue is tough, use only vinegar, no water.

 - Rinse the cloth frequently and continue cleaning until all of the residue is removed.